SpaceX Starship: First flight test

 Starship during the first flight attempt.
 Several engines failed on the first stage.

 In July 2022, Booster 7 tested the liquid oxygen turbopumps on all 33 Raptor engines, resulting in an explosion at the vehicle's base, which destroyed a pressure pipe and caused minor damage to the launchpad.
 By the end of November, Ship 24 had performed 2 static test fires, while Booster 7 had performed 6 static test fires and finally on February 9, 2023, a static fire with 31 engines at 50% throttle.
 In January 2023, the whole Starship stack underwent a full wet dress rehearsal.

 After a launch attempt aborted on April 17, 2023, Booster 7 and Ship 24 lifted off on April 20 at 13:33 UTC in the first orbital flight test.
 Three engines were disabled during the launch sequence and several more failed during the flight.
 The booster later lost thrust vectoring control of the Raptor engines, which led to the rocket spinning out of control.
 The vehicle reached a maximum altitude of 39 km.
 Approximately 3 minutes after lift-off the rocket's autonomous flight termination system was activated, though the vehicle tumbled for another 40 seconds before disintegrating.
 The first flight test blasted large amounts of sand and soil in the air, reaching communities within a 10.7 km radius.
-A brushfire on nearby state parkland also occurred, burning 3.5 acres of state parkland.
+A brushfire on nearby state parkland also occurred, burning 3.5 acre of state parkland.